Multiplicative vertex algebras and quantum loop algebras: Equivariant K-theory

-is a separated finite-type scheme.
-A $\sG$-action on $X$ means a $\sG$-action on $X^{\cl}$ such that $\cO_X$ has $\sG$-equivariant product and differential.
-One can view $X$ as approximately equivalent to $X^{\cl}$ equipped with an obstruction theory.
+conversely, every classical scheme $X$ is a dg-scheme $(X, \cO_X)$ where $\cO_X$ sits in degree zero.
+A $\sG$-action on $X$ means a $\sG$-action on $X^0$ such that $\cO_X$ has $\sG$-equivariant product and differential.
+One can view $X$ as approximately equivalent to $X^{\cl}$ equipped with a ($\sG$-equivariant) obstruction theory.